aleffert/dials/README.md

 # Dials
 Dials is a desktop app for controlling and debugging your iOS app.
-It has a simple extensible architecture to make it easy for you to add your own plugins without having to worry about the details of setting up and maintaining a network connection.
+It has a simple extensible architecture to make it easy for you to add your own plugins without having to worry about the details of setting up and maintaining a connection between your iOS app and the desktop display.
 It also comes with several useful built in plugins:

 1. A view debugger similar to the Xcode view debugger but it can:
     1. Write properties and not just read them.
     2. Be easily extended to support custom properties for your own views.
     3. Be easily extended for new types of desktop editors.
     4. View the margins between views.

 2. A network requests debugger that tells you all about what data your app is sending and receiving.

-3. A control panel that lets you connect arbitrary pieces of code to controls on the desktop.
-You can then save changes directly back to your code with the push of a button.
+3. A control panel that lets you connect arbitrary variables to controls on the desktop.
+In addition to sending the new values back to your running application, you can also save changes directly back to your code with the push of a button.

 See it in action:

 - [Control Panel](Documentation/control-panel-example-1080.mp4)
 - [View Debugger](Documentation/view-debugger-example-1080.mp4)
 - [Network Watcher](Documentation/network-requests-example-1080.mp4)

+Additionally, check out [Snaps](http://github.com/aleffert/snaps/) a Dials plugin that extends the built in autolayout constraint editor to write your changes back to your code when using the [SnapKit](http://github.com/SnapKit/SnapKit/) library.

 ## Setup